 Scope of Work

-NRC were awarded the Cleaning and Waste Management contract by Aker Solutions during the Engineering-Down phase of Decommissioning CNRI’s Murchison Platform and later were contracted direct to the operator for the final preparation for removal of topsides.
+NRC were awarded the Cleaning and Waste Management contract by Aker Solutions.
+This was during the Engineering-Down phase of Decommissioning CNRI’s Murchison Platform.
+Following this contract, NRC UK was also contracted directly to the operator for the final preparation for removal of topsides.

-From the project commencement (Q1 2013) NRC provided project management services, working within the Client office as part of an integrated Aker Solutions team.
-From FEED Study phase NRC had been consulting on and providing key waste management and cleaning services and will continue to do so until offshore close-out.
+From the project start (Q1 2013), NRC provided project management services, working within the Client office as part of an integrated Aker Solutions team.
+From FEED Study phase, NRC had been consulting, providing key waste management and cleaning services.
+NRC will continue to do so until offshore close-out.

-During the Engineering-Down phase, NRC delivered essential descaling of pipework and vessels to remove hydrocarbon deposits as part of a phased decommissioning project.
+During the Engineering-Down phase, NRC delivered essential descaling of pipework and vessels.
+This provided the removal of hydrocarbon deposits, as part of a phased decommissioning project.

-Scopes then extended to include cold cutting, NORM management & descaling, waste treatment and also atmospheric monitoring to ensure required 10% lower explosive limits (LEL) were not exceeded.
+The scope of work then extended to include cold cutting, NORM management & descaling, waste treatment, and atmospheric monitoring to ensure required 10% lower explosive limits (LEL) were not exceeded.

-NRC provided high-pressure water jetting services in order to meet the Client’s required cleanliness standard, removing the risk of an explosive atmosphere being formed, preventing hydrocarbon or chemical spills to sea and unnecessary exposure to personnel for the remainder of the decommissioning process.
+During the decommissioning process, NRC provided high-pressure water jetting services.
+This was carried out to meet the Client’s required cleanliness standard, removing the risk of an explosive atmosphere being formed, preventing hydrocarbon or chemical spills to sea, and unnecessary exposure to personnel

-Throughout the cleaning works, NRC utilised a closed-loop cleaning system in order to capture all washings, treat the derived waste in order to remove hydrocarbons and recycle the water for further cleaning.
+Throughout the cleaning, NRC utilized a closed-loop cleaning system.
+This is successful in capturing all washings and treating the derived waste in order to remove hydrocarbons and recycle the water for further cleaning.
 Over the course of the project, the unit (fitted with a flow meter) recycled just over 1,500,000 Litres of water, with less than 100,000 Litres of contaminated water being returned to shore for subsequent treatment and disposal.

-Valves and other sections of pipework removed during the engineering-down process were often contaminated with NORM/ LSA Scale.
-As such NRC provided Radiation Protection Supervisors (RPS) to monitor and manage contaminated items, update the platforms storage log and also oversee NRC teams to decontaminate items on site.
+Valves and other sections of pipework removed during the engineering-down process were often contaminated with NORM/LSA Scale.
+As such, NRC provided Radiation Protection Supervisors (RPS) to monitor and manage contaminated items, update the platforms storage log, and oversee NRC teams to decontaminate items on site.
 Removed scale could then be discharged to sea under the platform’s discharge permit, providing a saving against high onshore NORM disposal costs.

 Prior to the removal of platform topsides, the Client requested that atmospheric testing was carried out on all systems to ensure that the 10% threshold of the LEL were not exceeded.
 NRC provided dedicated gas testing personnel to the platform, whose duties were to test all engineered-down systems and document any rises in detectable gases.